tempertemper/html-playground/src/site/content/hiding.md

 ---
 title: Hiding content
+intro: Sometimes it’s necessary to hide content from some users in order to give the best experience.
 ---

-Sometimes it's necessary to hide content, either:
+Hiding content is usually either:

 - Visually, but not for screen readers
 - For screen readers, but not visually